brodieG/r2c/README.md

-# fapply - Fast Repeated Numerical Calculations in R.
+# r2c - A DSL for Fast Repeated Numeric Calculations

 **Proof of Concept**.
 Lightly tested, experimental.
 TBD if this becomes a supported package.